-1. Students must make qualifying scores on either the ACT or COMPASS test to take EN 101 and MA 101.
-If they do not qualify by testing, students must pass EN 100 (English Fundamentals) and MA 100 (Elementary Algebra) in order to take the course.
+- 1. Students must make qualifying scores on either the ACT or COMPASS test to take EN 101 and MA 101.
+If they do not qualify by testing, students must pass EN 100 (English Fundamentals) and MA 100 (Elementary Algebra) in order to take the course. - 2.
+Students are encouraged to attend extracurricular enrichment events that support the learning outcomes. - 3.
+Students must participate in required departmental and institutional assessments in order to complete general education requirements.